learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-29-docker-and-databases.md

 ####Linking via `--link`
 As already mentioned this is the cleanest way of achieving the connection of two services.
 By specifying the `--link` - flag in the `run`-command Docker sets up environmental variables for the exposed ports.
 This allows the second container to dynamically adjust its networking settings without explicit port forwarding or fiddling around with IPs.
-By specifying `--link`with the parameters `<name of running container>:<alias`> we establish such a link.
+By specifying `--link` with the parameters `<name of running container>:<alias`> we establish such a link.

     docker run -d -p 80:8080 --link mongodb:mongo --name app app_$BUILD_ID

 This command runs the `app_$BUILD_ID` image and links the running container `mongodb` as `mongo`.
-This causes Docker to create a bunch of the already mentioned environmental variables.
+This causes Docker to create a bunch of the already mentioned environment variables.
 These variables are named in a certain way.
 The specified alias - in our case `mongo` - serves as prefix in capitals followed by an underscore.
 (For more information [see the Docker documentation in the section *Environment Variables*](https://docs.docker.com/userguide/dockerlinks/))

-For the connection to the database only one environmental variable is of interest. `<ALIAS>_PORT` specifies the IP address of the second/linked container and the exposed port.
+For the connection to the database only one environment variable is of interest. `<ALIAS>_PORT` specifies the IP address of the second/linked container and the exposed port.
 This is enough to connect the Java application to the `mongod` daemon and therefore manipulate the database.
 This is done by reading that environment variable in the Java code and setting the MongoClient to the specified IP and port.
 In Java code this can look like this:

     //Specifies the name of environmental variable set by Docker --link private final static String DB_ENV_NAME = "MONGO_PORT";